buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 If you cannot take advantage of post-receive hooks as provided by :file:`contrib/git_buildbot.py` for example, then you can use the :bb:chsrc:`GitPoller`.

-The :bb:chsrc:`GitPoller` periodically fetches from a remote git repository and processes any changes.
+The :bb:chsrc:`GitPoller` periodically fetches from a remote Git repository and processes any changes.
 It requires its own working directory for operation.
 The default should be adequate, but it can be overridden via the ``workdir`` property.

 .. note:: There can only be a single `GitPoller` pointed at any given repository.

-The :bb:chsrc:`GitPoller` requires git-1.7 and later.
+The :bb:chsrc:`GitPoller` requires Git-1.7 and later.
 It accepts the following
 arguments:

 ``repourl``